woc-hack/tutorial/README.md

-# Tutorial basics for Hackathon
+# Tutorial: basics for the Hackathon

 ### Before the Tutorial: Access to da server(s)